tonyhffong/TermWin.jl/README.md

     * `pivots`, `colorder`, `hidecols`, `sortorder`, `expanddepth` with the same meaning as above.
     * `name`.
 String. name of the view.
 If not provided the views would just be `v#1`, `v#2`, and so on...

+Aggregation is done via `DataFrameAggr` type from this package.
+TermWin also provides a list of commonly used aggregation functions for table data presentation:

+* `uniqvalue`.
+If all non-NA values are the same, use that value, otherwise NA.
+For strings, empty strings are treated as NA (i.e. ignored) as well.
+This is the default aggregation for string typed columns.
+* `unionall`.
+If the column's element-type is an array, union them all.
+This is the default aggregation for array typed columns.

 ## Installation

 As stated on the tin, TermWin requires ncurses.
 It is being developed on MacOS/iTerm.